Common Network Commands

 ip a Command

-.
+The ip a command is a short form of ip address show.
 It displays all IP address information for the system’s network interfaces.

 Example output includes: